VIDA-NYU/ache/docs/data-formats.rst

 ELASTICSEARCH
 -------------

 The ELASTICSEARCH data format stores raw content and metadata as documents in an Elasticsearch index.

 Types and fields
 ************************

-Currently, ACHE indexes documents into two Elasticsearch types:
+Currently, ACHE indexes documents into one Elasticsearch type named ``page`` (or any name specified using the :ref:`command line <dataformat-elasticsearch-cliparams>` during the crawl initialization).

-* ``target``, for pages classified as on-topic by the page classifier
-* ``negative``, for pages classified as off-topic by the page classifier

-These two types use the same schema, which has the following fields:
+The Elasticsearch mapping for this type is automatically created and contains the following fields:

 * ``domain`` - domain of the url
 * ``topPrivateDomain`` -  top private domain of the url